 KAYAKING IN BATH – ADVENTURE DAYS AND TRAINING

-Original Wild offer multi day adventures and training days in Bath and Bathampton.
+Original Wild offer Bath’s most popular kayak tour!
+They’ve got some pretty awesome reviews, and are definitely worth checking out.
+They also offer multi day adventures and training days in Bath and Bathampton.
 The unique sessions are held during the day as well as offering night and evening sessions.
 Ideal for groups, hen and stag parties and corporate days.

 Have you been kayaking in Bath?
 Share your recommendations in the comments below.